-The HOME and HTF grant application guidelines, grant administration manuals, and other relevant information and resources are available on Commerce's website at https://housing.mt.gov/Multifamily-Development/.
+The HOME and HTF application guidelines, administration manuals, and other relevant information and resources are available on Commerce's website at https://housing.mt.gov/Multifamily-Development/.
 Interested persons may also e-mail staff at Housing@mt.gov or call (406) 841-2840, Montana Relay Service at (406) 841-2702, or 711 regarding any questions they may have about the HOME or HTF Programs.

-Applications for HTF are due to Commerce no later than June 7, 2023.
-The next application deadline for HOME and HTF will be September 15, 2023.
-Commerce will rank the applications and make recommendations to the Commerce Director, who will make the final grant award decisions.
+The application deadline for HOME and HTF will be September 17, 2024.
+Commerce will rank the applications and make recommendations to the Commerce Director, who will make the final award decisions.
 Any applications received after these dates may be considered for funding only if additional funds are available after awards have been made to eligible applicants received by the date listed above.
-Commerce anticipates having its allocation from the American Rescue Plan Act (ARPA) late in 2023.
-These funds will be distributed through Commerce's HOME-ARP program.